Dr. David Ellenson is Interim President and Chancellor Emeritus of Hebrew Union College-Jewish Institute of Religion.

-Internationally recognized for his publications and research in the areas of Jewish religious thought, ethics, and modern Jewish history, Rabbi Ellenson’s twelve years as President of the seminary of the Reform Movement (2001-2013) have been distinguished by his devotion to sustaining HUC-JIR’s academic excellence and ensuring its financial sustainability.
+Internationally recognized for his publications and research in the areas of Jewish religious thought, ethics, and modern Jewish history, Rabbi Ellenson’s years as President of the seminary of the Reform Movement (2001-2013) and as its Chancellor (2014) have been distinguished by his devotion to sustaining HUC-JIR’s academic excellence and ensuring its financial sustainability.

 Rabbi Ellenson stated, “Throughout our people’s history, no Jewish community has survived without a strong institution of higher Jewish learning at its core.
 It has been my privilege to help ensure the vitality of Hebrew Union College-Jewish Institute of Religion by sustaining our campuses, nurturing our world-class faculty, supporting our students, preserving the treasures of our libraries and American Jewish Archives, strengthening our role in Israel, and preparing the leadership for a contemporary Judaism that balances tradition with the demands of a changing world.”

 “Rabbi David Ellenson has brought a rare combination of intelligence, inspirational leadership, and humility to his presidency of HUC-JIR,” stated Irwin Engelman, Chairman of HUC-JIR’s Board of Governors.
 “He has led the College-Institute with devotion, distinction, and achievement, and has advanced HUC-JIR to a position of financial stability while implementing a broad range of new initiatives and academic programs.
 Recognized has a giant in the Jewish world, he has strengthened the faculty, modeled exemplary leadership for our students, and expanded the image of the College-Institute.
 It has been a privilege to be his partner in securing HUC-JIR's future as the preeminent institution of higher Jewish learning in North America.”